mjl-/mox/README.md

 violations, that would be interesting to hear about.

 Pull requests for bug fixes and new code are welcome too.
-If the changes are large, it helps to start a discussion (create a ticket) before doing all the work.
-It's best to get started with a small change, and go from there!
+If the changes are large, it helps to start a discussion (create an "issue") before doing all the work.
+In practice, starting with a small contribution and growing from there has the highest chance of success.

 By contributing (e.g. code), you agree your contributions are licensed under the MIT license (like mox), and have the rights to do so.